Confidence and discoveries with e-values: Comparison with the GWGS procedure

 \section{Comparison with the GWGS procedure}

-In this appendix we will discuss the GWGS multiple testing procedure, in the form described in \citet[Section~2]{Goeman/Solari:2011} and in terms of our definitions.
+First we discuss the GWGS multiple testing procedure in the form described in \citet[Section~2]{Goeman/Solari:2011local} and in terms of our definitions.
 Let $F:\cup_{n=1}^{\infty}[0,1]^n\to[0,1]$ be a \emph{\p-merging function}, i.e., a monotonic function transforming \p-variables into a \p-variable: whenever $P_1,\dots,P_n$ are \p-variables for some $n\in\{1,2,\dots\}$, $F(P_1,\dots,P_n)$ is a \p-variable.
 Suppose that $F$ is symmetric.
-With such an $F$ we can associate the following analogue of \eqref{eq:D-e-first} in terms of \p-values:
+With such an $F$ we can associate the following regularized analogue of \eqref{eq:D_e_first} in terms of \p-values:

 where the \p-test $P$ is defined by $P_\theta:=F(P_k:k\in I_{\theta})$ (analogously to \eqref{eq:e-test}); we leave the dependence on $p_1,\dots,p_K$ implicit, following Goeman and Solari and similarly to the case of \e-values.